 Moving to True Collaboration

-Anthony McKeever acknowledged that the language of "collaboration" has become more prominent in healthcare, they were quick to point out that many organisations still pay lip service to the idea without fully embracing it.
+Anthony McKeever acknowledged that the language of "collaboration" has become more prominent in healthcare, members of the audience were quick to point out that many organisations still pay lip service to the idea without fully embracing it.
 One panelist remarked that there are currently few consequences for failing to collaborate, meaning that some organisations can "dodge" the hard work of building true partnerships.

 To address this, the panel called for a shift in accountability.
 Collaboration, they argued, should not just be a buzzword but a measurable outcome tied to performance and funding.
 By introducing financial or operational consequences for failing to collaborate, the panel suggested that healthcare organisations would be more likely to commit to meaningful partnerships.